raz-zeevy/perovskite-miner/README.md

 For detailed usage instructions and examples, refer to the individual script documentation and comments.

-## Contributing
+## Contributing and Contact

 Contributions are always welcome!
 If you have suggestions, bug reports, or want to contribute to the code, please open an issue or submit a pull request.
+For any questions or feedback, please reach out to raz3zeevy@gmail.com or to iris.burmistrov@mail.huji.ac.il

 ## License

 This project is licensed under the MIT License.
 See the `LICENSE` file for more details.

-## Contact

-For any questions or feedback, please reach out to raz3zeevy@gmail.com or to iris.burmistrov@mail.huji.ac.il

 <p align="center">
   <img src="./media/logo.png" alt="Perovskite Miner Logo" width="300"/>